-For the Concept Activation Analysis evaluation, Concept Induction yields 69 unique concepts with Mean Test Accuracy of 0.9154 (CAV) and 0.9150 (CAR).
-CLIP-Dissect identifies 22 concepts with Mean Test Accuracy of 0.9160 (CAV) and 0.9259 (CAR).
-GPT-4 produces 21 concepts with Mean Test Accuracy of 0.8757 (CAV) and a slightly superior performance compared to Concept Induction, and GPT-4 performs the least, we contend that the substantially higher number of concepts generated by Concept Induction allows CLIP-Dissect to achieve a marginally higher test accuracy.
+50 For the Concept Activation Analysis evaluation (see Table 12), Concept Induction yields 69 unique concepts 51 with Mean Test Accuracy of 0.9154 (CAV) and 0.9150 (CAR).
+CLIP-Dissect identifies 22 concepts with Mean Test

+Accuracy of 0.9160 (CAV) and 0.9259 (CAR).
+GPT-4 produces 21 concepts with Mean Test Accuracy of 0.8757 (CAV) and 0.8887 (CAR).
+Although, based solely on the numeric values of Mean Test Accuracy, CLIP-Dissect demonstrates a slightly superior performance compared to Concept Induction, and GPT-4 performs the least, we contend that the substantially higher number of concepts generated by Concept Induction allows CLIP-Dissect to achieve a marginally higher test accuracy.
 By considering the top 22 (equal to the number of concepts generated by CLIP-Dissect) test accuracies of concepts extracted by Concept Induction, the Mean Test Accuracy increases to 0.9599 (CAV) and 0.9584 (CAR).
 For statistical confirmation, we conduct a p-value test for K-fold cross validation, wherein all concepts in Concept Activation analysis achieve p < 0.05.
-Using a Mann-Whitney U test, we statistically ascertain that CLIP-Dissect outperforms GPT-4 in terms of CAR, and Concept Induction surpasses GPT on CAV (see Table 9).
+Using a Mann-Whitney U test, we statistically ascertain that CLIP-Dissect outperforms GPT-4 in terms of CAR, and Concept Induction surpasses GPT on CAV (see Table 7).